marknelsonengineer/digits3/README.md

 Custom ICS Play-Bootstrap
 =================================

-# Custom ICS Play-Bootstrap

 <img src="sample-page.png" width="500px"/>

 ## Overview

-This is a custom version of the Activator 'play-java' template system which:
+This is a custom version of the Play Framework's default template.
+It starts with activator new and 'play-java'.
+The code is then modified to:

-  * Conforms to the ICS software engineering coding standards
+  * Conforms to the ICS software engineering coding standards.

   * Illustrates how to incorporate Twitter Bootstrap 3 into Play.

-  * Contains 5 basic pages (Home, Page 1, Page 2, About and Contact) w/ navigation
+  * Contains 5 basic pages (Home, Page 1, Page 2, About and Contact) w/ navigation.

-  * Integrates Google Fonts
+  * Integrates Google Fonts.

-  * Integrates the Slate theme from Bootswatch
+  * Integrates the Bootswatch theme Slate.

+## Usage

 To use it, first create an empty GitHub repo and clone to your desktop.